Gordon Gilkey

 Gordon Waverly Gilkey (March 10, 1912 – October 28, 2000) was an American artist, educator, and promoter of the arts from Oregon.
-A native Oregonian, he served during World War II in Europe collecting art stolen by the Nazis for which he was award the Meritorious Service Medal and other accolades.
-He later served in the administration at Oregon State University and worked for the Portland Art Museum.
+A native Oregonian, he served during World War II in Europe collecting art stolen by the Nazis for which he was awarded the Meritorious Service Medal and other accolades.
+He later served as the first dean of the College of Liberal Arts at Oregon State University and worked for the Portland Art Museum.

 Early life

 Gilkey was born in Linn County, Oregon.

 He began teaching art in 1930 as a student teacher at Albany College (now Lewis & Clark College).
 In 1936, he was the recipient of the first Master of Fine Arts (MFA) ever to be awarded by the University of Oregon.
 From 1937–1939, he produced the architectural etchings for the 1939 New York World's Fair and wrote the official book for that event, published by Charles Scribner's Sons.
 He joined the art faculty of Stephens College in Columbia, Missouri in 1939, where he remained for three years until he began his military service.

 He married Vivian E. Malone (1912–1996), also of Albany, in New York City in 1939.
 Vivian was by then a violin student at the Juilliard School.
 She was also a graduate of the University of Oregon and performed regularly in Oregon all her life.